FactoryXCode/MfPack/MfPack/Samples/WasApiPlayer/README.md

   It shows you the basics of using the IAudioClient, iAudioRenderer, IAudioClock and IAudioStreamVolume interfaces.
   The sample uses the MfPeakMeter component.
 This requires that you install the MfComponents.
   In your projectsettings you must add ..MfPack\\Samples\\MfComponents in the project options searchpath.
 * Example 2 is based on Sample 1, but includes full threaded code, using threadsafe events and also uses a custom MFT for bass and treble control.
 * Example 3 is based on Sample 2, but has a GUI + settings dialog with persistent configuration has a 3 band (high, Mid (Peaking / Notch) and Low EQ MFT.
+* Example 4 is based on Sample 3, but has a TMfVAudioAnalizer.
+* Example 5 is a sample application build with WasApi components, using DSP and MFT effects.

 NOTES: